 You will learn

-For the BSc (Honours) Nursing, this practice-based module is designed to increase your knowledge, understanding and skills across health and social care relating to all four fields of nursing.
-It provides opportunities for you to develop deeper insights to the field of practice relevant to your workplace as you progress towards preparation for registered practice.
+This practice-based module is designed to increase your knowledge, understanding and skills across health and social care relating to all four fields of nursing.
+It provides opportunities for you to develop deeper insights into the field of practice relevant to your workplace as you progress towards preparation for registered practice.

-- satisfied the entry requirements for the qualification
+- have satisfied the entry requirements for the qualification (Maths and English)

-- normally completed the two OU level 1 modules Introducing health and social care (K102/KYN(L)102) and Introduction to health care practice (K104/KYN(L)104) or demonstrate equivalent
+- typically have completed the two OU level 1 modules Introducing health and social care (KYE102) and Introduction to health care practice (KYE104) or demonstrate equivalent learning/experience